Ockbrook School: Buildings

-The main building in the school, referred to as "main school" is used for most lessons and houses the English, Maths, Humanities and Languages departments, along with other smaller classrooms for 6th form use.
-The main school also provides form rooms for years 7–13.
+The main building in the school, referred to as "main school" was used for most lessons and housed the English, Maths, Humanities and Languages departments, along with other smaller classrooms for 6th form use.
+The main school also provided form rooms for years 7–13.

-The Grange is a primary building located near to the main school, next to the Birtill Hall (named after a previous Head Teacher.)
-The Mount is a further primary building, housing nursery and years 1, and 2.
-Pupils move over to The Grange for years 3, 4, 5 and 6.
+The Grange was a primary building located near to the main school, next to the Birtill Hall (named after a previous Head Teacher.)
+The Mount was a further primary building, housing nursery and years 1, and 2.
+Pupils moved over to The Grange for years 3, 4, 5 and 6.

-The school also has a Sports Complex, Arts and Technology complex (named Mallalieu Centre), Music block, Lecture Theatre and Science complex (opened in 2003).
+The school also had a Sports Complex, Arts and Technology complex (named Mallalieu Centre), Music block, Lecture Theatre and Science complex (opened in 2003).

 The school also operated 3 boarding houses: Mews, Liley House and Broadstairs located on the campus.